-The mortgage lender uses varying sources to more closely examine and verify the eaight factors above that make up the Ability to Pay Rule.
-As a general rule, when you apply for a mortgage loan, you will be asked to provide the following documents:
+The mortgage lender uses varying sources to more closely examine and verify the eight factors above that make up the Ability to Pay Rule.
+As a general rule, when you're looking to purchase a home in a Nashville community such as Gallatin and apply for a mortgage loan, you will be asked to provide the following documents:

 - W-2 forms from the past two years

 - If self employed, form 1099's and profit and loss statements for your business or self-employment income